 The Social Impact of Legalizing Medical Cannabis

 Over 3,500,000 people in the U.S. are receiving medical marijuana.
-Even though a huge chunk of the population has a marijuana card, people are still facing serious problems with using it legally.
+Even though a huge chunk of the population has a medical marijuana card, people are still facing serious problems with using it legally.

 The legalization of medical cannabis in Pennsylvania has had unintended consequences.
 The active compound in the plant makes it an excellent option for treating serious health complications, like seizures, cancer, and Alzheimer’s disease.
 It has so many uses; it has become a staple in many homes.